 We asked respondents to indicate the extent to which their organization's ERM process formally identifies, assesses, and responds to several risk categories.
-The table below summarizes the percentage that describe their organization's focus as "mostly" to "extensive."
+The table below summarizes the percentage that describe their organization's focus as "mostly" to "extensively."

-PERCENTAGE OF RESPONDENTS INDICATING EXTENT AS To what extent does your organization's ERM process "Mostly" to "Extensively" formally consider these risk categories?
-Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Emerging Strategic/Market/Industry Risks 48% 64% 69% 70% 45% Operational/Supply Chain/Process Risks 56% 73% 74% 67% 39% Financing/Investing/Financial Reporting Risks 61% 75% 77% 77% 57% Information Technology System Risks 71% 88% 88% 88% 70% Legal Regulatory/Compliance Risks 64% 83% 86% 82% 59% Reputational/Political Risk 51% 70% 69% 69% 55%
+PERCENTAGE OF RESPONDENTS INDICATING EXTENT AS "MOSTLY" TO "EXTENSIVELY" To what extent does your organization's ERM process "Mostly" to "Extensively" formally consider these risk categories?
+Full Sample Largest Organizations (Revenues >\$1B) Public Companies Financial Services Not-for-Profit Organizations Emerging Strategic/Market/Industry Risks 40% 54% 59% 44% 46% Operational/Supply Chain/Process Risks 49% 73% 78% 49% 55% Financing/Investing/Financial Reporting Risks 53% 71% 78% 63% 56% Information Technology System Risks 62% 78% 81% 71% 66% Legal Regulatory/Compliance Risks 60% 78% 82% 71% 64% Reputational/Political Risk 45% 60% 57% 53% 56%

-- While most ERM processes focus on a number of different categories of risks, the dominant focus is on risks related to information technology systems, legal regulatory/compliance, and financial related risks. - ERM processes tend to focus less on emerging strategic/market/industry risks and risks related to reputation/political issues. - Not-for-profit organizations' ERM processes tend to focus least on various categories of risks other than IT-related risk concerns.
+- While most ERM processes focus on a number of different categories of risks, the dominant focus is on risks related to information technology systems, legal regulatory/compliance, and financial related risks. - ERM processes tend to focus less on emerging strategic/market/industry risks and risks related to reputation/political issues. - For most types of organizations, their ERM processes are least likely to focus on strategic/market/industry risks relative to other risk areas.

-USE OF RISK INVENTORIES
+RISK IDENTIFICATION AND RISK ASSESSMENT PROCESSES USE OF RISK INVENTORIES

 As organizations go through the process of identifying risks, they compile that information at an enterprise level to stay abreast of the universe of risks that might impact the organization.
 Over time, they use risk inventories as a repository of potential risk concerns that they can monitor and track over time.
-We asked participants to indicate whether they have some process or system to formally maintain an enterprise-level inventory of potential risks in order to have an aggregate view of the population of risks issues affecting the enterprise.
+We asked participants to indicate whether they have some process or system to formally maintain an enterprise-level inventory of potential risks to have an aggregate view of the population of risks issues affecting the enterprise.

-In 2020, 47% of the organizations maintained enterprise-level risk inventories compared to 44% in the prior year.
+Less than one-half (42%) of the organizations maintain enterprise-level risk inventories compared to 41% in the prior year.
 When compared to 2010, we definitely see more awareness of the importance of maintaining an understanding of the universe of risk facing the organization.

-- There is a growing trend among organizations to maintain enterprise-level risk inventories. - However, the majority of organizations (53%) do not aggregate risk information to have an enterprise-level inventory of top risks.
+- The percentages of organizations that maintain enterprise-level risk inventories is relatively unchanged in the past few years. - However, the majority of organizations (58%) do not aggregate risk information to have an enterprise-level inventory of top risks.
 For those organizations, they only track risks within specific business functions, if at all.